azat-co/practicalnode/chapter4/chapter4.md

 </div>
 ```

-The template above is supplied with this data which has array of strings:
+The template above is supplied with this data that has array of strings:

 ```js
 {languages: ['php', 'node', 'ruby']}
 ```

-And output this HTML upon compilation which has `<p>` for each array element:
+and output this HTML upon compilation, which has `<p>` for each array element:

 ```html
 <div>